-Students partner with a research mentor, complete a research thesis, participate in a series of honors coursework, and attend an annual honors social event.
+Students partner with a research mentor, complete a research thesis, participate in honors coursework, have opportunities to present their research in department, college, and university events, and attend an annual honors social event.

-HPA students interested in learning more about honors study should contact the department at 814-863-2900 and request to speak with the honors adviser, Rhonda BeLue PhD, or email her at firstname.lastname@example.org.
+HPA students interested in learning more about honors study should contact the HPA honors adviser, Selena Ortiz, PhD at firstname.lastname@example.org.

 Here are just a few things that our HPA Honors students are doing!

 "I am junior focusing my undergraduate career extensively on concussions.
 After suffering one in high school, I have designed and build a concussion screening tool that will hopefully help better athletes' safety.
 HPA's tremendous faculty have been able to provide mentorship in both my studies and out-of-class work.
 Particularly, the staff's real world experience has been able for me to easily see applications of the material and keep class interesting.
 After finishing undergrad, I hope to attend medical school and use policy background to advance the healthcare world."